Genatula/Stoicism/README.md

-Here you can find some interesting information about stoicism and Greek philosophers \n As for now, you can read our article about Plato \n Enjoy !
+Here you can find some interesting information about stoicism and Greek philosophers.
+As for now, you can read our article about Plato.
+Enjoy !